techx/quill/README.md

 ### Accessibility

-Testing for accessibility is a great way to make sure that all hackathon enthusiasts can use Quill, regardless of ability.
+Testing for accessibility is a great way to make sure that all hackathon enthusiasts can use EZHack, regardless of ability.
 It's good practice to run accessibility tests on any changes that you've made to ensure that no new accessibility errors were introduced.

 An accessibility testing tool, pa11y-ci, has been provided and configured for this project.
-To run pa11y-ci, make sure that Quill is running locally on http://localhost:3000/ (alternatively, you can change the URLs specified in `.pa11yci` to match those of your running instance).
+To run pa11y-ci, make sure that EZHack is running locally on http://localhost:3000/ (alternatively, you can change the URLs specified in `.pa11yci` to match those of your running instance).
 Then, run the command `npm run test:accessibility`.
 If several of the URLs checked by pa11y-ci produce the same number of errors, pa11y-ci may be having trouble logging in with the default admin credentials specified in `.env`.
-Check that your instance of Quill is running correctly, or change the credentials used in `.pa11yci`.
+Check that your instance of EZHack is running correctly, or change the credentials used in `.pa11yci`.

-If your contribution adds any new pages to Quill, please add them to `.pa11yci` to make sure that these pages are covered by the accessibility tests.
+If your contribution adds any new pages to EZHack, please add them to `.pa11yci` to make sure that these pages are covered by the accessibility tests.
 If your new pages are accessed as a non-logged-in user, add them at the beginning of the URL list.
 If they are accessed when logged in, add them after the URL with actions to log in.

 For more information on pa11y-ci, please visit [pa11y-ci] and [pa11y], in particular the [section on actions][pa11y-actions].

 ## Contributing

-Contributions to Quill are welcome and appreciated!
+Contributions to EZHack are welcome and appreciated!
 Please take a look at [`CONTRIBUTING.md`][contribute] first.

-## Feedback / Questions

-If you have any questions about this software, please contact [quill@hackmit.org][email].

 ## Contributors

+EZHack is based on the popular registration platform developed by MIT students, Quill.
+Without them this project would not have been possible.

 ### Code Contributors